danielorn/container-intro/lab1.2/README.md

 The `-p` flag tells docker to forward local port `1980` to container port `80`.
 Thus you should be able to browse [http://localhost:1980](http://localhost:1980) and see the default apache page

-Kill the apache2 container using the following command
+Stop the apache2 container using the following command
 ```
-docker kill apache2 && docker rm apache2
+docker stop apache2 && docker rm apache2
 ```

 ## Creating the app ##